Engagement and Advocacy

 Read MoreLess

-In a first joint publication, the IDF-Bridgetown Initiative partnership proposes concerted action through four leverage points to scale resilience impact, for action by EMDE Governments, MDBs, insurers and regulators.
+In a first publication, the IDF-Bridgetown Initiative partnership proposes concerted action through four leverage points to scale resilience impact, for action by EMDE Governments, Multilateral Development Banks (MDBs), insurers and regulators.

 The public-private partnership aims to drive engagement and action to see the recommendations from the paper implemented.